 Boston Sits In Line With the State but Below National on Yield

-Boston is a premium market: a median 3-bed house at $938,978 sits more than three times the national median of $242,500.
+Boston is a premium market: a median 3-bed house at about $939,000 sits more than three times the national median of about $243,000.
 Investors here pay for land-constrained, amenity-rich geography and accept yield compression in exchange for long-run capital growth.
 That dynamic tilts the house-vs-apartment decision further than gross yield alone suggests.
 Houses in Boston appreciate largely on land value, while apartments track construction cost inflation adjusted for local supply.
 Investors with a 10+ year horizon often accept the lower running yield of a house for the land exposure; shorter-horizon investors may prefer the easier entry and simpler maintenance of a well-run condo, accepting HOA fees as the cost of doing business.
 Methodology details are in our data sources and market score methodology pages.

-Data reflects market conditions as of April 2026.
+Data reflects market conditions as of June 2026.

-Explore Boston in the dashboard
+Take Boston further in the dashboard

-View Boston →Need full filtering and saved scenarios?
+Open Boston →Need full filtering and saved scenarios?

 $19 for 24-hour access.
 All neighborhoods, all property types.
-Get access
+Unlock the dashboard

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.